 In this three-part mini-course, we will look at the historical inception of whiteness and define racism in the context of power and privilege.
 We will look at the last 60 years of anti-racism work and the role of white people in this work.
 We’ll explore some relevant and timely pitfalls that white people often fall into that serve as divisions between white folks and people of color.
 You will leave this course with principles and tools to guide you as you navigate the complexities of racism.

-The class will be taught through a weekly video lecture/conversation on Tuesdays at 7p (March 28, April 4, and April 11) as well as readings and other multimedia components.
+The class will be taught through a weekly video lecture/conversation on Tuesdays at 7p (May 9, May 16, May 23) as well as readings and other multimedia components.

 About the Instructor